Spread the love

 This would eliminate the need to visit amazing destinations such as Martinique, Guadeloupe, St. Barts, St. Martin, French Guiana, Réunion, French Polynesia, New Caledonia or even Mayotte (click the links to read my Travel Guides for these destinations).
 Such a shame!

 Those who focus only on visiting the 193 UN member states can rightly claim that they have visited ‘all countries’ in the World, which is semantically correct.
-However, focussing only on the UN states disregards the many fascinating and engaging territories located around the world.
+However, focusing only on the UN states disregards the many fascinating and engaging territories located around the world.

 An incredible sight, Sørvágsvatn is the largest lake in the Faroe Islands, a territory of Denmark.